gradle/gradle/design-docs/tooling-api-test-execution.md

 * Behaviour with continuous build.
 * Behaviour when task no longer exists or no longer contains the requested test, but the test still exists (eg it has moved)

-## Story: Allow forced execution of up-to-date test tasks

-### Implementation

-* add flag to `TestLauncher` indicating a test tasks should always be executed (not matter of up-to-date or not)
-* allow configuration from client side via `TestLauncher#alwaysRunTests()`
-* configure candidate test tasks in `TestExecutionRequestActionRunner` as not up-to-date when always run flag is set

-### Test Coverage

-* can force execution of up-to-date test

 ## Story: Add ability to launch JVM tests by class

 ### API proposal